 The exam is taken on the afternoon of day five.
 There are two options: Option 1 – You’re not a qualified PRINCE2 Practitioner, therefore you’ll take the 3 hour paper and answer 10 out of 16 questions.
 Option 2 – You are a qualified PRINCE2 Practitioner therefore you’ll be offered a 2 hour paper that recognises prior learning, and answer 6 from 10 questions.

 During the course you’ll get homework with practice questions designed to familiarise you with their style.
 The trainer will go through your answers and provide advise towards making improvements.

-This option is not currently available for the APMP.
+This option is not currently available for the PMQ.